gonzalito02/gonzalito02/README.md

 ### :book: --> I’m currently working as a college profesor at Universidad Católica de Salta, teaching strategy and business.

-### :zap: --> But I want to start working as a web developer as soon as posible!!
+### :zap: ==> But I want to start working as a web developer as soon as posible!!
-## :bar_chart: I'm hungry to learn more and get practice all my new technical knowledge!!
+## 📈: I'm hungry to learn more and get practice all my new technical knowledge!!
  - JavaScript
  - CSS
  - React